White House Says It's Blocking Don McGahn From Testifying In Congress

 The formal notifications followed weeks of escalating tension between Nadler, Trump and the Justice Department under Attorney General William Barr.

-It also followed a decision by Barr not to appear himself before a Judiciary Committee hearing over differences in its rules of procedure.
-The panel voted to hold Barr in contempt of Congress for not appearing.
+The letters also followed a decision by Barr not to appear himself at a Judiciary Committee hearing over differences in its rules for questioning, and Barr's decision not to give Nadler's committee the full, unredacted report by special counsel Mueller.

+The House Judiciary Committee voted to hold Barr in contempt of Congress for not turning over Mueller's full report and its underlying evidence.

 Nadler and his committee may vote soon to hold McGahn or others in contempt of Congress, too.
 That would set the stage for a vote by the full House of Representatives, possibly later in the summer, to hold Barr, McGahn and possibly others in contempt, too.